TN 284 (08-26)

 B. VA definitions

-The existence of dependents is a factor in determining entitlement to Veterans Affairs (VA) benefits.
-The VA pays additional benefits if they determine that a familial relationship between a veteran to a dependent, i.e., spouse or child(ren) exists and that spouse or child(ren) is financially dependent on the veteran.
+The existence of dependents is a factor in determining entitlement to, and the amount of, certain VA benefits.
+The VA pays additional amounts for some types of benefits if they determine that a familial relationship between a veteran and a dependent, (i.e., spouse, child, or parent exists and that the spouse, child, or parent (for disability compensation payments only) is financially dependent on the veteran.

 1. Absent dependent